 Bihar is one of the strongest agricultural states.
 Like the other states of India, about 80 percent, three-fourths of the population of the state depends on agriculture and animal husbandry, which is much higher than the national average.

-It is the fourth largest producer of vegetables & the eight largest producers of fruits in India.
+It is the fourth-largest producer of vegetables & the eighth largest producer of fruits in India.
 Food processing, dairy, sugar, manufacturing, and healthcare are some of the fast-growing industries in the state.
 The state has planned initiatives for the development of other sectors such as education and tourism and also provides incentives for information technology and renewable energy.

 Only 11.3 percent of Bihar’s population lives in cities, which is the lowest after Himachal Pradesh.
 Ancient Bihar was a very large center of education, power, and learning.
 Maurya and Gupta Dynasty ruled this area for a considerable time.
 In the ’70s, Bihar was far less economically and socially than other states of India.
 However, due to the government’s plans and industries, Bihar is on the path of development.